 "Dude, you were just sobbing like a girl two seconds ago, this is not nothing."

 "Come on Sammy, I need to know what's going on, please."
 I winced, this was getting pretty close to begging, and Winchesters don't beg…then again there is nothing I wouldn't do for this kid.

 "It's stupid."
-He says, almost as a warning.
+He said, almost as a warning.

-"Doesn't matter Sam, I want to know."
-I say, knowing he will understand it as my promise not to mock or make a joke out of whatever he's about to tell me.
+"Doesn't matter.
+I want to know."
+I declared, knowing he would understand it as my promise not to mock or make a joke out of whatever he was about to tell me.

 "It's just something this kid at school said."

 My interest was piqued immediately, I hated that Sam and I were in different schools.
 I wished we were closer in age so I could always keep an eye on him.

 "Ya, what'd he say?"
 I asked, tone already threatening.

 "He didn't say anything mean, just told me stuff."
 Sam answered vaguely.

 I flinched at the reminder of the weekend and how I'd failed Sam.
 Dad found an angry spirit a couple towns over and we went out to barbeque the thing, but it had managed to do some damage before it was salted and fried.